hunzino1/dotfiles/README.md

 # dotfiles
-My dotfiles, incluede vimrc, tmux.conf and so on
+My dotfiles, include vimrc, tmux.conf and so on